 CalRecycle offers grants to abate threats to public health and safety and/or the environment by cleaning up illegal dumping sites where there is no responsible party or where the responsible party is unable or unwilling to perform the timely remediation.
 The grants help public entities accelerate the pace of cleanup, restore sites, and turn today's problems into tomorrow's opportunities.
 There are two different funding mechanisms available--Grants to Public Entities for Illegal Disposal Site Cleanups or matching grants to assist local governments to remediate environmental problems such as illegal dumping, old dumps, and other solid waste problems.

-Timely cleanup is important to minimizing recurrence.
+Timely cleanup is important for minimizing recurrence.
 For a detailed discussion of the different ways to minimize recurrence please see that section on our Prevention page.